JessieW0010/Shoppies/README.md

 ## The Shoppies
 [Demo](https://the-shoppies-award.herokuapp.com/welcome)

+Note:
+* The information for creating an account is used purely for demonstrating authentication.
+* If you do not with to create an account you can use these credentials to login:

+    email: `email@email.com`\
+    password: `123123123`

 An application in which users can search and nominate 5 movies, powered by OMDB API and built with React, Redux, and Bootstrap.

 ## Project Screen Shot(s)